 Read the Bible in 2023 ◊ Week 12: Tuesday

-The word is Ebenezer, literally, the stone of help.
-In 1 Samuel 4:1, it’s named as the place Israel camped before the Philistines defeated them in battle, taking the Ark of the Covenant and killing Eli’s sons, but in today’s reading Samuel sets .
-In 1 Samuel 7:12, Samuel sets up a stone between Mizpah and Shen, and calls it Ebenezer.
+Ebenezer, literally means the stone of help.
+In 1 Samuel 4:1, it’s the place Israel camped before the Philistines defeated them in battle, taking the Ark of the Covenant and killing Eli’s sons, however in today’s reading, after the Philistines are defeated, Samuel sets up a stone between Mizpah and Shen, and calls it Ebenezer.

 A place name remembered as a defeat will now be remembered as the name of a monument to God’s help and victory.
 Isn’t that wonderful?

-1 Samuel 8–10, tells of Israel’s rejection of God as their king and their demand to be like other nations with a man to rule them as king.
-Despite Samuel’s warning that having a king will bring changes they won’t like, they persist in their desire and Saul is anointed by Samuel to be Israel’s first king.
+1 Samuel 8–10, tells of Israel’s rejection of God as their king and their demand to be like other nations and have a man to rule them as king.
+Despite Samuel’s warning that this will bring changes they won’t like, they persist in their desire, and Samuel anoints Saul as Israel’s first king.

 Here I raise my Ebenezer;